Who Is Playing At Beale Street Music Festival?

 Ghanian rap master Sarkodie

-Our 2020 partner country for Memphis is May is Ghana, and acclaimed hip-hop music maker Sarkodie will represent the vibrant West African country at BSMF.
-Although Sarkodie raps mostly in his native language, any listener can feel his message from the smooth delivery and eclectic melodies.
+Our 2020 partner country for Memphis is May is Ghana, and acclaimed hip-hop music maker Sarkodie will represent the West African country at BSMF.
+Although Sarkodie raps mostly in his native language, any listener can feel his message through the smooth delivery and eclectic melodies.
 His 2019 album Black Love exudes energy and passion.

 Gospel icon Mavis Staples